ahmetcemturan/SFACT/SFACT Readme.txt

 ?Bridge layers are layers that have areas that have no material underneath.

-¦Bridges that span between two filled areas.
+ï¿½Bridges that span between two filled areas.

-¦These can be extreme overhangs.
+ï¿½These can be extreme overhangs.

 ?SFACT will try to print these areas wit a 100%fill and in the direction of the shortest distance of the bridge.